Team-Jerry/Documentation/equipment.md

-# Team Jerry - Micro Mouse Components
+# Team Jerry - Micro Mouse Component Overview

-This document outlines the key components used by Team Jerry for their Micro Mouse project, including essential additional items for a complete and functional robot.
+This document provides a comprehensive list of the components used by Team Jerry for the Micro Mouse project, outlining their purpose and specific selections.

+---

+## 1. Microcontroller Unit (MCU)

+* **ESP32 Wroom**
+  * **Description:** The central processing unit and "brain" of the Micro Mouse.
+The ESP32 Wroom series is chosen for its powerful dual-core processor, ample General Purpose Input/Output (GPIO) pins, and integrated Wi-Fi and Bluetooth capabilities.
+  * **Purpose:** Processes sensor data, executes advanced navigation algorithms (e.g., maze mapping, pathfinding), controls motor movements, and manages overall robot behavior.
+Its wireless capabilities offer potential for real-time debugging and data telemetry.

-## Sensors:
+## 2. Sensors

-* **Time of Flight (ToF) Sensor:** VL53L0Xv2
+* **Time of Flight (ToF) Sensor: VL53L0Xv2**

-  * *Purpose:* Used for precise distance measurement, crucial for wall detection and navigation within the maze.
+  * **Purpose:** Utilized for precise, absolute distance measurements to detect walls and obstacles within the maze.
+This is crucial for accurate navigation and mapping.
-* **Gyroscope:** MPU9250
+* **Gyroscope: MPU9250**

-  * *Purpose:* Provides angular velocity and orientation data, enabling accurate turns and heading control for the mouse.
+  * **Purpose:** Provides angular velocity and orientation data, enabling the Micro Mouse to execute precise turns and maintain accurate heading control throughout the maze navigation.
 * **Encoders:**
   * **Primary:** Built-in encoders on N20 motors.
-    * *Purpose:* Essential for tracking wheel rotations, allowing for precise odometry and distance traveled calculations.
+    * **Purpose:** Essential for tracking the rotational position and speed of each motor shaft.
+This feedback is critical for precise odometry, allowing the mouse to calculate distance traveled and position within the maze.
-  * **Alternative:** AS5600
+  * **Alternative:** AS5600 Magnetic Rotary Encoder.
-    * *Purpose:* A potential substitute for the built-in encoders, offering high-resolution rotary position sensing.

-## Motors:
+    * **Purpose:** A high-resolution alternative or supplementary encoder for precise rotary position sensing, offering potentially finer control and more accurate odometry.
+* **Infrared (IR) Sensors:** (Typically multiple units, e.g., 2-4 for front and side wall detection).
+  * **Purpose:** Complement the ToF sensor for short-range, highly responsive wall detection and fine-tuning the mouse's alignment within maze cells.
+These are vital for immediate obstacle avoidance and maintaining a straight path.

+## 3. Motors & Drivers

-* **Motors:** N20 with built-in encoders
+* **Motors: N20 with built-in encoders**
-  * *Description:* Compact and high-torque geared DC motors, well-suited for the small scale of a micro mouse.
-The integrated encoders simplify wiring and provide direct feedback for motor control.
+  * **Description:** Compact, high-torque geared DC motors selected for their suitability in small-scale robotic applications.
+The integrated encoders simplify the mechanical design and provide direct feedback for closed-loop motor control.
-* **Motor Driver:** L293D
+* **Motor Driver: L293D Dual H-Bridge IC**
-  * *Purpose:* A common H-bridge motor driver IC used to control the direction and speed of the DC motors based on signals from the microcontroller.
-(Note: More modern and efficient motor drivers like those from Pololu are often preferred for better power efficiency and less heat generation in competitive mice.)
+  * **Purpose:** Controls the direction and speed of the N20 DC motors by converting signals from the ESP32 Wroom into appropriate voltage and current for the motors.

-## Core Electronics:

-* **Microcontroller Unit (MCU):** ESP32 Wroom

-  * *Purpose:* The "brain" of the micromouse.
-The ESP32 Wroom series offers integrated Wi-Fi and Bluetooth, a powerful dual-core processor, and ample GPIOs, making it suitable for complex navigation algorithms, sensor data processing, and potentially wireless debugging/communication.
-It processes sensor data, executes navigation algorithms (e.g., flood fill), controls the motors, and manages overall robot behavior.
-* **Voltage Regulators:** (e.g., LDOs, Buck Converters)

-  * *Purpose:* To provide stable and regulated power at different voltage levels (e.g., 5V for the ESP32 and other components, 3.3V for certain sensors) from the battery supply, protecting sensitive electronics.
-* **Capacitors:** (various types and values)

-  * *Purpose:* For decoupling power lines, filtering noise, and smoothing power delivery, especially for motors which can generate electrical noise.
-* **Resistors:** (various values)

-  * *Purpose:* For current limiting (e.g., for LEDs in IR emitters), pull-ups/downs, and voltage division.
+  * *Note:* While the L293D is a functional choice, more modern motor drivers often offer higher efficiency, lower heat generation, and more precise control, which could be considered for future iterations.

-## Power Supply:
+## 4. Power Supply

-* **Battery:** (e.g., LiPo, Li-ion, NiMH)
+* **Battery:** (e.g., LiPo, Li-ion, NiMH - Specific type to be determined/listed)
-  * *Purpose:* To power all components of the micromouse.
-High discharge rate and appropriate capacity are important to ensure consistent power to motors, especially during high-speed maneuvers.
+  * **Purpose:** Provides electrical power to all components of the Micro Mouse.
+High discharge rate and suitable capacity are critical to deliver consistent power, especially during demanding maneuvers.
 Common choices are 2S (7.4V) or 3S (11.1V) LiPo batteries.
-* **Battery Connector:** (e.g., XT30, JST)
+* **Battery Connector:** (e.g., XT30, JST - Specific type to be determined/listed)
-  * *Purpose:* For safely connecting the battery to the micromouse's power distribution.
+  * **Purpose:** Ensures a secure and reliable connection between the battery and the Micro Mouse's power distribution system.
 * **Power Switch:**
-  * *Purpose:* For easily turning the micromouse on and off.
+  * **Purpose:** Allows for safe and convenient power on/off control of the entire robot.
+* **Voltage Regulators:** (e.g., LDOs, Buck Converters - Specific types to be determined/listed)
+  * **Purpose:** Steps down and stabilizes the battery voltage to the required operating voltages for various components (e.g., 5V for the ESP32 and motor driver logic, 3.3V for sensors).
+This protects sensitive electronics from overvoltage and ensures stable operation.
+* **Capacitors:** (Various types and values - Specific types to be determined/listed)
+  * **Purpose:** Used for decoupling power lines, filtering electrical noise (especially from motors), and smoothing voltage ripples to ensure clean power delivery to all circuits.
+* **Resistors:** (Various values - Specific types to be determined/listed)
+  * **Purpose:** Utilized for current limiting (e.g., for IR LEDs), pull-up/pull-down configurations on digital lines, and voltage division for sensor inputs.

-## Mechanical Components:
+## 5. Mechanical Components

 * **Chassis:** (Custom-fabricated from materials like acrylic, carbon fiber, aluminum, or 3D-printed)
-  * *Purpose:* The structural frame that holds all components together.
-It needs to be lightweight, rigid, and provide mounting points for motors, sensors, and the electronics board.
+  * **Purpose:** The structural framework that houses and provides mounting points for all electronic and mechanical components.
+It is designed to be lightweight, rigid, and precisely sized for maze navigation.
-* **Wheels:** (Rubber or silicone tires are common for good grip)
+* **Wheels:** (Typically rubber or silicone tires)
-  * *Purpose:* To provide traction and allow the mouse to move smoothly within the maze.
-Wheel diameter affects odometry calculations.
+  * **Purpose:** Provide traction and enable the mouse's movement.
+The wheel diameter directly impacts odometry calculations and overall speed.
-* **Ball Caster / Skid (3D printed)):**
+* **Ball Caster / Skid:** (3D Printed)
-  * *Purpose:* To provide a third point of contact for stability, typically at the front or rear, allowing the two driven wheels to handle steering.
+  * **Purpose:** Provides a stable third point of contact, typically at the front or rear, allowing the two driven wheels to handle steering and propulsion effectively.
+Being 3D printed allows for custom geometry and weight optimization.
 * **Mounting Hardware:** (Screws, nuts, standoffs, spacers, zip ties, double-sided tape)
-  * *Purpose:* For securely attaching all components to the chassis.
+  * **Purpose:** Used for securely fastening all components onto the chassis and PCB, ensuring structural integrity and preventing movement during high-speed maneuvers.

-## Connectivity and Debugging:

-* **Printed Circuit Board (PCB):** (Custom-designed or protoboard/perfboard)
-  * *Purpose:* To consolidate and connect all electronic components.
-A custom PCB can significantly reduce size, weight, and improve reliability.
-* **Wires/Cables:** (Various gauges and lengths)
-  * *Purpose:* For electrical connections between components.
-* **Connectors/Headers:** (e.g., JST, Dupont headers)
-  * *Purpose:* For modularity and easy connection/disconnection of sensors, motors, and other peripherals.
-* **Debugging Tools:** (e.g., USB-to-serial converter, oscilloscope, multimeter)
-  * *Purpose:* Essential for testing individual components, diagnosing issues, and monitoring signals during development.
-* **Programming Cable:** (e.g., USB cable for ESP32 Wroom development board)
-  * *Purpose:* To upload firmware and code to the microcontroller.

-## Optional/Advanced Components:
+## 7. Optional/Advanced Components

-* **Buzzer/LEDs:**
+* **Buzzer / LEDs:**
-  * *Purpose:* For auditory or visual feedback during operation, debugging, or indicating status (e.g., maze solved, error).
+  * **Purpose:** Provide auditory and/or visual feedback during operation, useful for status indications (e.g., maze solved, error codes, power status) and debugging.